astefanutti/camel-cdi/quickstarts/README.md

 # Camel CDI - Quickstarts

-Welcome to the Camel CDI quickstarts which demonstrates how to use the Camel CDI annotations (@ContextName, @Uri, ...) and how to use them for projects deployed into a Web Container/Java EE application/Modular platform or Java SE.
+Welcome to the Camel CDI quickstarts which demonstrates how to use the Camel CDI annotations (@ContextName, @Uri, ...) within your projects
+& how to run or deploy them into the different containers.

 The quickstarts are categorized accordingly to the use case & annotations being used: